Wildfire warnings posted in Southern Plains, Florida

 The National Weather Service has issued red flag warnings — which indicate weather conditions where wildfires will spread quickly — for much of Oklahoma, southeastern Kansas, southwestern Missouri and northern Texas on Friday.
 A warning is also in effect in west central and southwestern Florida, which has seen little rainfall in the past month.

+Oklahoma City fire officials say seven wildfires broke out across Oklahoma City on Friday, including one that scorched about ten acres and threatened several homes.
+No injuries were reported.

-On Thursday, a fire burned more than 200 acres near the central Oklahoma town of Tecumseh, about 35 miles southeast of Oklahoma City.
-Tecumseh Fire Chief Aaron Williams told the Shawnee News-Star that the fire was started by someone who was burning trash.
+On Thursday, a fire burned more than 200 acres near the central Oklahoma town of Tecumseh southeast of Oklahoma City.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.